Dietrich von Hildebrand: Biography

 In 1912, he married Margarete Denck, and with her had one child, Franz.
+His grandson is environmental leader Martin von Hildebrand.

 In 1914, he and his wife were received into the Catholic Church.
 Upon the outbreak of the First World War Hildebrand was drafted into service as a physician's assistant in Munich, serving as a kind of surgical nurse.

 Hildebrand published his first book, The Nature of Moral Action (Die Idee der Sittlichen Handlung), in 1916, and two years later, after the war had ended, was given a teaching position at the University of Munich, eventually gaining an assistant professorship there in 1924.
 By then he had published another work, Morality and the Knowledge of Moral Values (Sittlichkeit und Ethische Werterkenntniss) (1921).

 Hildebrand was a vocal critic of National Socialism, which he saw as anti-Christian and contrary to true philosophical views, as early as 1921.
 During the Putsch of 1923, Hildebrand was forced to flee Munich briefly for his safety.
 When Hitler came to power in 1933 Hildebrand fled Germany, going first to Italy, and then to Vienna.
 There, with the support of the Austrian Chancellor Engelbert Dollfuss, he founded and edited an anti-Nazi weekly paper, Der Christliche Ständestaat ("The Christian Corporative State").
-For this, he was sentenced to death in absentia by the Nazis.